Sir William Johnson, 1st Baronet: Death and legacy

-Indian Relations
+Native American relations

-Johnson's most important legacy is the comparatively peaceful co-existence of Anglo-Americans and Indians during his tenure as Indian Agent for British North America.
+Johnson's most important legacy is the comparatively peaceful co-existence of Anglo-Americans and Native groups during his tenure as Indian Agent for British North America.
 As an adopted Mohawk chief and husband of Mohawk Mary (Molly) Brant, according to Iroquois law, he was a trusted counselor and member of the Mohawk nation.
 Through that affiliation, he was considered a member of the Six Nations of the Iroquois.
 That position gave him standing not only to lead Iroquois into battle on the side of the English, but also to negotiate two treaties of Fort Stanwix (which developed as modern-day Rome, New York).
-While the treaties deprived many Indians of land without their knowledge, they gave favorable terms to the Iroquois, and resulted in decades of comparative peace between traditional Indian residents and new settlers.
+While the treaties deprived many Native Americans of their land without their knowledge, they gave favorable terms to the Iroquois, and resulted in decades of comparative peace between traditional Indian residents and new settlers.

 Co-existence was part of Johnson's other major historical legacy: the protection of British sovereignty and Anglo-American settlement as a bulwark against French control of northern New York and the Great Lakes region more generally.
 Johnson was instrumental in sustaining British-Iroquois alliance through the Covenant Chain, which consolidated both Iroquois and British territorial and commercial interests against the rival Algonquin and French interests in New France before 1763.
-After Britain assumed control of former French territories east of the Mississippi River, Johnson eventually won a political dispute over Indian policy with Lord Jeffery Amherst.
-He had disdained the Iroquois alliance which Johnson had so devoted himself to nurturing and defending.
+After Britain assumed control of former French territories east of the Mississippi River, Johnson eventually won a political dispute over Native American policy with Lord Jeffery Amherst.
+He had disdained the Iroquois alliance that Johnson had so devoted himself to nurturing and defending.
 It was to Johnson that Pontiac finally surrendered after the eventual failure of the conflict named for him.